Nervosys/Botnix/docs/languages-frameworks/python.section.md

 `--ignore` will tell pytest to ignore that file or directory from being collected as part of a test run.
-This is useful is a file uses a package which is not available in nixpkgs, thus skipping that test file is much easier than having to create a new package.
+This is useful is a file uses a package which is not available in botpkgs, thus skipping that test file is much easier than having to create a new package.

 `-k` is used to define a predicate for test names.
 In this example, we are